wp-media/backwpup/readme.txt

 == Description ==

 = The Best WordPress Backup & Restore Plugin =

+🆕 The restore option is now included in the free version!

 [BackWPup](https://backwpup.com/) is the most comprehensive backup & restore plugin for WordPress.